-To unlock the driver's door, enter the factory set 5-digit code or your personal code.
-Each number must be pressed within five seconds of each other.
-The interior lamps will illuminate.
+To unlock the driver door, enter either the factory set code or the personal code (each digit must be pressed within five seconds of the prior digit).
+The interior lamps will also illuminate.

-To unlock all doors and liftgate, press the 3 • 4 control within five seconds.
+To unlock all doors, enter the factory set code or personal code (driver door unlocks) and press the 3 • 4 control within five seconds.

-To open the liftgate window, press the 5 • 6 control within five seconds.
+To open the liftgate window, enter the factory set code or personal code (driver door unlocks) and press the 5 • 6 control within five seconds.